-- Significant financial difficulty of the borrower or issuer; - A breach of contract such as a default or significant past due event (e.g. being aged more than 180 or 365 days); - The lender of the borrower, for economic or contractual reasons relating to the borrower's financial difficulty, having granted to the borrower a concession that the lender would not otherwise consider (e.g. the restructuring of a loan or advance by the Group and the Company on terms that the Group and the Company would not consider otherwise); - It is becoming probable that the borrower will enter bankruptcy or other financial reorganisation; or - The disappearance of an active market for security because of financial difficulties.
+- Significant financial difficulty of the borrower or issuer; - A breach of contract such as a default or significant past due event; - The lender of the borrower, for economic or contractual reasons relating to the borrower's financial difficulty, having granted to the borrower a concession that the lender would not otherwise consider (e.g. the restructuring of a loan or advance by the Group and the Company on terms that the Group and the Company would not consider otherwise); - It is becoming probable that the borrower will enter bankruptcy or other financial reorganisation; or - The disappearance of an active market for security because of financial difficulties.